laszlobodnar/asus-tuf-f15-win11-install-guide/README.md

 That is, I am supposed to click on Next, but how?
 There are only 2 USB ports on ASUS TUF F15 and as I said, I was already using both of them.
 I couldn't just plug them out obviously since that would crash the whole installation.
 No mouse, touchpad inactive.

-What helped me was (outside of going to the local electronics store to buy a USB hub), I had to press ALT or ALT+TAB multiple times, thus underscores appeared under cetain characters in the buttons.
-As you can see here, `N` in `Next` became underscored.
+What helped me was (outside of going to the local electronics store to buy a USB hub), I had to press ALT or ALT+TAB multiple times, thus underlines appeared under cetain characters in the buttons.
+As you can see here, `N` in `Next` became underlined.

 ![Intel Wireless Wi-Fi Drivers for Windows 10 and Windows 11 - 03](images/Picture19.jpg)